edsu/mediator/README.md

 ## App

-mediuminator is a single page app that displays trending Medium stories.
+mediator is a single page app that displays trending Medium stories.
 The stories are listed by the number of times they've been mentioned on Twitter.
 The display of each story can use the author, collection, publication date and image url.
 The default view will be for trending stories in the last hour, but a